F0lak/dm_open_ref/ref/client/proc/MouseDown.md

 `object`{.variable} and `location`{.variable} may be null.

+> [!IMPORTANT]
-Don\'t define this unless you need it, because it generates extra communication that is otherwise avoided.
+> Don't define this unless you need it, because it generates extra communication that is otherwise avoided.
 Most operations can be done through `Click()`, `DblClick()`, and `MouseDrop()`.
 The other procedures are simply available for completeness.